manojbhandi/JS-Mini-Project---Balckjack-Game/README.md

 # html-css-js-project-boilerplate

-Project Title: Black-Jack
+# Project Title: Black-Jack.
-Motivation : Games use maximum feautures and some imaginative angles can be drawn.
+* Motivation : Games use maximum feautures and some imaginative angles can be drawn.
-Features:
+# Features:
+* The Goal to reach 21 by drawing New Card;
 ![image](https://user-images.githubusercontent.com/97438009/178139584-f9222679-c811-4fe3-ac4d-20fb1f9efb40.png)
 ![image](https://user-images.githubusercontent.com/97438009/178139595-da2ef6fb-4891-4b3a-b7e8-34a44f8a4041.png)
 ![image](https://user-images.githubusercontent.com/97438009/178139610-cb0953c7-806a-447f-98ad-1a5062569a2a.png)